ivnod/TechieDelightProblems/README.md

-1. Find a pair with the given sum in an array :heavy_check_mark:
 2. Check if a subarray with 0 sum exists or not
 3. Print all subarrays with 0 sum
 4. Sort binary array in linear time